ashlilies/pokemonpocket/README.md

 # PokemonPocket Assignment
 Battle two Pokemons, with support for multiplayer.

-Use PokemonPocket for the  client, PokemonServer for the server.
+Use PokemonPocket for the  client, PokemonServer for the multiplayer battle server.
-Server runs on port 5000 by default.
+Server runs on port 5000 and listens on all IPs by default.

+To run server or client:
+    dotnet run